Technorely/tendermint/docs/guides/java.md

 ### 1.3.4 BeginBlock -> DeliverTx -> EndBlock -> Commit

-When Tendermint Core has decided on the block, it's transferred to the application in 3 parts: `BeginBlock`, one `DeliverTx` per transaction and `EndBlock` in the end. `DeliverTx` are being transferred  asynchronously, but the responses are expected to come in order.
+When Tenderely Core has decided on the block, it's transferred to the application in 3 parts: `BeginBlock`, one `DeliverTx` per transaction and `EndBlock` in the end. `DeliverTx` are being transferred  asynchronously, but the responses are expected to come in order.